minprog/webapps/projects/project 1/content.md

   In particular, if each user has an `id`, then you could store that `id` in the session (e.g., in `session["user_id"]`) to keep track of which user is currently logged in.
-- When adding any files like pictures or JavsScript, make sure you place them in the `static` folder. ([documentation](http://flask.pocoo.org/docs/1.0/tutorial/static/))
+- When adding any files like pictures or JavaScript, make sure you place them in the `static` folder. ([documentation](http://flask.pocoo.org/docs/1.0/tutorial/static/))